mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 For a week that **started terribly**, it certainly **ended on a high**.

-Quote of the week...
+Quote of the week:
 > The magic you are looking for is in the work that is avoided.

-Despite it being cold, the sunshine this week helped.
+Despite it being cold, the sunshine this week helped with my overall mood and bouncing back from [Sunday's miss](javascript:flick('sun');).

 ![Fun bit of single track to jumpstart the mountain bike season!](/assets/jpg/IMG_1490-977x550.jpeg COMFY WOODEN CHAIR)